-- 1. A change that would cause or is likely to cause more than 5% of the members in a GSA to change the location where services are received or rendered. - Any change impacting 5% or less of the membership but involving a provider or provider group who is the sole provider of a service in a service area, or operates in an area with limited alternate sources of the service.
+- 1. Any change that would cause or is likely to cause more than five percent of the members in a GSA to change the location where services are received or rendered. - 2.
+A change impacting five percent or less of the membership but involving a provider or provider group who is the sole provider of a service in a service area or operates in an area with limited alternate sources of the service.